ThinkDataEd/student/docs/unit1/lab1g.md

     – To include them, include ```margins = TRUE``` as an option in the tally function.

 ###**On your own**
 * **Describe what happens if you create a 2-way frequency table with a numerical variable and a categorical variable.**

 * **How are the types of statistical questions that 2-way frequency tables can answer different than 1-way frequency tables?**

-* **Which gender has a higher rate of *part time employment*?**
+* **Which gender has a higher rate of *part-time employment*?**

 * **Does one gender socialize more than the other?
-To answer this question first:**
+Answer this question first:**

-    – **Create a subset of the ATU data that includes only people who socialized more than 0 minutes.**
+    – **Create a subset of the ATU data that includes only people who socialized for more than 0 minutes.**

     – **Create a ```histogram``` and include ```type = "percent"``` as an option in the function.**